le-liang/MARLspectrumSharingV2X/README.md

 This is the companion repository for the following paper.
 Trained and tested with Python 3.6 + TensorFlow 1.12.0.

-L. Liang, H. Ye, and G. Y. Li, "Spectrum sharing in vehicular networks based on multi-agent reinforcement learning," to appear in IEEE Journal on Selected Areas in Communications, Sep.
+L. Liang, H. Ye, and G. Y. Li, "Spectrum sharing in vehicular networks based on multi-agent reinforcement learning," IEEE Journal on Selected Areas in Communications, vol. 37, no. 10, pp. 2282-2292, Oct.
 2019.
-Also available at: https://arxiv.org/abs/1905.02910
+Available at: https://ieeexplore.ieee.org/document/8792382

 How to use the code: